 How is it going?

 The STM32WL3 continues to expand the existing portfolio by targeting a new type of application: low-power and cost-sensitive systems.
-The new device, therefore, features a Cortex-M0+ for the radio and the application.
-Consequently, it offers a significantly lower power consumption with only 47 µA/MHz in dynamic consumption for the STM32WL3 versus 72 µA/MHz for the STM32WLE.
-The new MCU also has up to 256 kB of flash and up to 32 kB of RAM.
+The new device, therefore, features a Cortex-M0+ for the radio and the application to offer a significantly lower power consumption with only 47 µA/MHz in dynamic consumption for the STM32WL3 versus 72 µA/MHz for the STM32WLE.
+The MCU also has up to 256 kB of flash and up to 32 kB of RAM.
 Hence, when companies build a smart smoke detector or an asset tracker that will use a coin battery for years, they can benefit from the MCU’s energy efficiency while enjoying the necessary resources to run an application comfortably.

 From S2-LP to 2 new radios: Reaching new optimization levels